paulohl/hugging_face_diffusers_manuscript/HFDL_book_root/README.md

 ---

-Welcome to the **official companion folder** for the book **“Hugging Face Diffusers”**, where each chapter is a live, runnable, and expandable module.
+Welcome to the **official companion folder** for the book **“Hugging Face Diffusers”**🤗, where each chapter is a live, runnable, and expandable module.

 This repository is structured to let you: